yoko-vicky/my-twitter-bot/README.md

 3. Login or create an account for [Heroku](https://www.heroku.com/)
 4. Go to the [personal dashboard](https://dashboard.heroku.com/apps) and click "New > Create new app"
 5. Enter the App name and create it
-6. Go to "Config Vars" in the "Settings" tab, and add your Twitter App's keys and tokens
+6. Go to "Config Vars" in the "Settings" tab, and add your Twitter App's keys and tokens that you just saved in the step 8 on [above direction](#create-twitter-app-and-get-token--keys)
+7. On your bin/main.rb file, replace the client config from real keys and tokens to like 'ENV['KEYS TITLE']'
+8. Now, commit your files and push it to your Github repository
+eg: `git add -A`, `git commit -m "some comments"`, `git push origin branch_name`
-7. Go to "Deployment method" in the "Deploy" tab, and connect your Github repo
+9. Go to "Deployment method" in the "Deploy" tab, and connect your Github repo of your project
-8. Click deploy and check your Twitter account and it publishes your bot tweet
+10. Click deploy and check your Twitter account to make sure if it publishes your bot tweet correctly

 ### How to change the time interval

-1. Go to the line `sleep` inside a loop in my_quotes_bot.rb
+1. Go to the line `sleep` inside a loop in bin/main.rb
 2. Now, it's set 3600 that means it's done every 1 hour, you can change the number whatever you like to set the interval
 3. It's based on the second, so if you want to post your tweet every 1 min, you can change the number to 60 eg: `sleep 60`